ryans5903/ChessProject/README.md

 3. Read the documentation for the project and follow the instructions
 4. Commit updated code to your repo for the project
 5. Create a pull request with your changes against our master branch
-6. Email [grant.meldrum@solarwinds.com](mailto:grant.meldrum@solarwinds.com?subject=Developer ChessProject Completed) and let him know you have created the pull request
+6. Pass the pull request URL back to our recruitment team

 Timescales - as a rough guide please aim to get this back to us within 1 week of starting the project, but we do understand that life gets in the way sometimes!

-__Any questions please get in touch with Grant in the recruitment team - [grant.meldrum@solarwinds.com](mailto:grant.meldrum@solarwinds.com?subject=Developer ChessProject)__
+__Any questions please get in touch with Grant in the recruitment team - [grant.meldrum@n-able.com](mailto:grant.meldrum@n-able.com?subject=Developer ChessProject)__